kottya/kottya.github.io/projects/innovatorJournals03.md

 ------------------
 ### Process
+1. Coding in Python to turn sensor ditected results into coordinates and plot them.

+2.

+3.

 1. Python coding (class 6)
 We used Python to graph the coordinates we get from the 3D sensor: